 Its Relevance:: Computer systems function in an asymmetric threat environment.
 Potential damage can come from a variety of sources.
-One of the more common challenges is the category of malicious software.
+One of the more common challenges is the category of attacks is malicious software (designed to cause damage).
 Threats against an information system can also appear in the form of weather phenomena such as a tornados or hurricanes from electronic disturbances.

 Return from "Attacks" to Words [A - C]